Emma Pearson

 Further information

-We can arrange a brief 15-minute phone call free of charge so we can get a sense of each other and discuss setting up an initial session.
+For individual clients we can arrange a brief 15-minute phone call free of charge so we can get a sense of each other and discuss setting up an initial session.
 I like to hear a bit more about why you’re seeking therapy so I can get an idea of whether I could be a suitable therapist for you, and you can get a sense of how you feel about me and ask me any immediate questions you may have.

 Meeting for an initial session gives us a fuller opportunity to consider if we feel like a good ‘fit’ for each other.
 If I don't think I'm the right therapist for you I will say so.
 Otherwise I will offer you a couple of days to have a think and get back to me to confirm if you want to start working with me.
 Beginning counselling can feel like a big step and I believe it's important you feel as comfortable and confident about the process as possible.